infovista-opensource/vistamart-datasource/README.md

 ### Using annotations in a dashboard

 Annotations can be used to display events on a dashboard.
-An annotation query is made of 3 mandatory elements to be selected: the *Vista*, the *Instance* and the *Indicator* of the events to be retrieved if any.
+An annotation query is made of 3 mandatory elements to be selected: the *Vista*, the *Instance* (can be a variable) and the *Indicator* of the events to be retrieved if any.

 ![Annotations](https://github.com/infovista/vistamart-datasource/blob/main/src/images/annotations_editor.png?raw=true)